-12 Greenhouse Gas Protocol, 4 April 2016.
+- 12 Greenhouse Gas Protocol, 4 April 2016. - 13 Renamed from Green Procurement Guidelines in 2020.

 In 2021, close to 100 management and operation staff of CDL Group attended a virtual Corporate Sustainability Workshop on supply chain risks and climate risks conducted by external consultants.
 The workshop shared findings from two major studies that CDL had completed in 2020 - the Supply Chain Segmentation Study and the second climate change scenario analysis for a 1.5°C warmer scenario.
 During the workshop, we discussed topics like migrant and forced labour risks, and raw material sourcing risks, in alignment with international best practices in the construction industry.